 Beyond the ease of use, fleet managers expect proper maintenance and upgrade services for a route optimization software.
 Software vendors should offer prompt support and upgrades and also ensure smooth onboarding.

 Affordability plays a significant role when small and mid-sized fleets buy a route planning software.

-Small and mid-sized fleet companies should buy a route planning and optimization software that caters to their requirements.
+Small and mid-sized fleet companies should buy route planning and optimization software that caters to their requirements.
 Paying only for functions that they use improves the profitability of their business.

-Selecting a route optimization software with the features mentioned above will help small & mid-sized companies to reduce last-mile delivery costs and keep their customers happy.
+Selecting a route optimization software with the above features will help small & mid-sized companies reduce last-mile delivery costs and keep their customers happy.

-Locus’ Route planning software enables fleet managers to plan optimal routes for multiple vehicles quickly.
-It helps fleet drivers reduce the miles driven and fuel spent, while also lowering the overtime labor costs for the company.
+Locus’ Route planning software enables fleet managers to quickly plan optimal routes for multiple vehicles.
+It helps fleet drivers reduce the miles driven and fuel spent while also lowering the overtime labor costs for the company.